 Many people think they should sedate their dog.
 That is not always the best idea.
 Your dog will arrive very disoriented.
 There are homeopathic formulas you can use that are very safe.
 I suggest Calms Forte or the pet/human versions of Rescue Remedy, which are available at most health food stores.
 Jackson Galaxy’s Solutions Spirit Essences are holistic remedies explicitly made for animals.
 Easy Traveler and Stress Stopper are two remedies worth trying.
 Besides putting these products in your dog’s water, food, or a few drops directly into their mouths, there are two other ways to administer remedies.
 One is to spray throughout the crate.
 The other is to place a few drops in your hands and rub them down your dog’s back, body, and bottoms of their paws.

 Boarding the Plane

-Please note, I am only highlighting the American carriers’ programs for flying with pets within the United States.
+Please note, I am highlighting mostly the American carriers’ programs for flying with pets within the United States.
 Please check with each airline for more details.

-Remember for those of you who like to travel with your pets, taking the extra precautions will make flying with pets more comfortable for you and your dog or cat.
+Remember that taking the extra precautions will make flying with pets more comfortable for you and your dog or cat for those who like to travel with your pets.